aza0092/Refactoring-to-Patterns-Notes/README.md

 ![acc](./media/CH10-Accumulation.jpg)

 ## Strategy:
 - 1. Identify an accumulation method, a method that accumulates information into a result.
-The result, a local variable, will become a Collecting Parameter.
-If the result’s type won’t let you iteratively gather data across methods, change its type.
-For example, Java’s String won’t let you accumulate results across methods, so use a StringBuffer
+The result, a local variable, will become a Collecting Parameter
 - 2. Extract

 ### Example